zphixon/nccl/README.md

         /var/www/html
 ```

+### Inheritance

-nccl lets you define your own configuration to inherit from:
+Nccl lets you define your own configuration to inherit from.
+Just use

-inherit.nccl
+`nccl::parse_file_with` with the result from the configuration you would like
+to inherit from.

+inherit.nccl:

 ```
 hello
     world